dbcraig/LmRaC/README.md

 ### Creating an experimental context

 When asking questions about experiments LmRaC will first search for documents indexed for the experiment.
-This means documents in the experiments *docs/* folder.
-These are either saved answers or uploaded documents.
+This means documents in the experiment's *docs/* folder.
+These are either saved answers or uploaded documents (see below).
 In either case these documents have been copied to the *docs/* folder and, most importantly, had their embeddings computed so that they are available for search.

 Creating a context, therefore, means creating a group of documents that provide a focused knowledge base relative to the experiment.
 This can be background documents on genes, pathways and diseases generated from general questions.
 It can also include relevant protocol or other background documents that provide details relevant to interpreting your experimental results.